jupozuelo/Software-Engineering/System_Design/System_Design.md

 **Paper Prototyping 2.0**

-With a clearer idea of how was desired for the application to work, a decision was made to return to the prototyping stage, this time solely based on design.
+With a clearer idea of how the application was desired to work, a decision was made to return to the prototyping stage, this time solely based on design.
 Each screen was re-designed in Pages (Apple) to make the application seem less like a sketch, using a colour scheme and softer shapes in order to improve the UI.
 Pages was used as it was a format the team member was comfortable designing in, despite it not being a web-specific formatting program.
 Additionally, it allows collaboration on the same document.

 *Figure 4: Final Paper Prototype*
 <p align="center"><img src="https://github.com/jupozuelo/Software-Engineering/blob/master/System_Design/Images/prototype2.png" alt="prototype2" width = 80% /></p>